Nojus133/Projects/University_projects/DAFE1200-1 19H Webutvikling og inkluderende design/Final Project/README.md

 ### Part 2:
 * Create a website that
   - Explains why the problem is important from a social or technological perspective.
+  - Describes how the problem relates to the solution that you have identified.
+  - Describes what the solution is.
+For example, if your solution is a mobile app, then describe the app.
+You do not need to code the solution, but prototyping it is recommended.
 * The website can include text, images, videos, hyperlinks or any other forms of web content that your group created or that you cite appropriately.
 * Accessibility and usability are more important than functionality.
 In other words, do